 Introduction: With the rising cost of Copper many alternative piping materials have entered the market.
 These include PVC, C-PVC, Polyethylenes, Epoxies, Polyurethanes, even stainless steel has become a viable alternative in some applications.
 Each has advantages as well as disadvantages.
 Further, some applications favor some technologies over others.

 All attempts to contain water eventually fail.
-However, by understanding the vulnerabilities of each technology, we can arrive at a best case solution.
-Aquatherm has many excellent properties as well as a few caveats.
+However, by understanding the vulnerabilities of each technology, we can arrive at a best-case solution.
+PP-R has many excellent properties as well as a few caveats.
 This documents seeks to uncover both.

 - Excellent thermal, acoustic, and mechanical properties

 - At least one known failure

 A Simple Molecule: Polypropylene (PP-R) is one such material which is generally new to the United States (about 5 years) and more common in Europe (40 years).
 Polypropylene is a very simple molecule containing only Carbon and Hydrogen yet is engineered to have polymers of various length contributing properties of strength and flexibility.
 A product developed in Germany is currently available in the US and is well supported by highly reputable Mechanical Contractors and MEP engineers in both Washington and Oregon.
 The total cost is estimated to be about 20-30 percent less than Copper with the greater savings noted in the larger diameter pipes.